hoangsvit/eplus.dev/clzjjz0bo002009idbhshbvqh.md

 Answer the following multiple choice questions to reinforce your understanding of the concepts covered so far.

-Which of the following is NOT a supported file type for Firebase Storage?JPEGPNGMOVGIF
+Which of the following is NOT a supported file type for Firebase Storage?

-**Submit**
+* JPEG

+* PNG

+* MOV

+* GIF

-Firebase Storage is a scalable, durable, and highly available object storage service for storing user-generated content.TrueFalse
+Firebase Storage is a scalable, durable, and highly available object storage service for storing user-generated content.

-**Submit**
+* True

+* False

 ### **Task 6.
 Cloud Firestore**